LBHackney-IT/API-Playbook/docs/naming_conventions.md

 If you provide query support for searching, sorting, filtering, and paginating, you must stick to the following naming conventions:

-  - `q` — default query parameter (e.g. used by browser tab completion); should have an entity specific alias, like sku
+  - `q` — default query parameter (e.g. used by browser tab completion); should have an entity specific alias, like sku.

   - `sort` — comma-separated list of fields to define the sort order.
-To indicate sorting direction, fields may be prefixed with `+` (ascending) or `-` (descending), e.g. /sales-orders?sort=+id
+To indicate sorting direction, fields may be prefixed with `+` (ascending) or `-` (descending), e.g. /sales-orders?sort=+id.

   - `fields` — to retrieve only a subset of fields of a resource.